ardatan/graphql-tools/README.md

 This package provides a few useful ways to create a GraphQL schema:

-1. Use the GraphQL schema language to create the schema with full support for resolvers, interfaces, unions, and custom scalars.
+1. Use the GraphQL schema language to [generate a schema](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html) with full support for resolvers, interfaces, unions, and custom scalars.
 The schema produced is completely compatible with [GraphQL.js](https://github.com/graphql/graphql-js).
-2. Mock your GraphQL API with fine-grained per-type mocking
+2. [Mock your GraphQL API](http://dev.apollodata.com/tools/graphql-tools/mocking.html) with fine-grained per-type mocking
-3. Automatically stitch multiple schemas together into one larger API
+3. Automatically [stitch multiple schemas together](http://dev.apollodata.com/tools/graphql-tools/schema-stitching.html) into one larger API

 ## Documentation